code-and-effect/effective_addresses/README.md

 @user.billing_addresses
 ```

-You can also define validations as follows:
+Using the effective_addresses.config.full_name value from the initializer, you can also define validations, simply, as follows:

 ```ruby
 class User